 - You will need to implement suitable precautions to:

-Information and guidance on managing the risk has been provided by the Church of England, the Methodist Church, the Baptist Union of Great Britain, the Church in Wales and the Scottish Episcopal Church.
-Other sources of independent advice may well exist so do seek out anything which you believe may help you.
+Information and guidance on managing the risk have been provided by the Church of England, the Methodist Church, the Baptist Union of Great Britain, the Church in Wales and the Scottish Episcopal Church.

 Should you have any queries regarding this advice please speak to your usual Ecclesiastical contact.